leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check (Nat → Nat) → Nat
 ```

-We see that each one of the expressions above is an object of type
+You can see that each one of the expressions above is an object of
-``Type``.
-We can also declare new constants and constructors for
+type ``Type``.
+You can also declare new constants and constructors for
 types:

 ```lean